Janet Royall, Baroness Royall of Blaisdon

-Janet Anne Royall, Baroness Royall of Blaisdon, (born 20 August 1955), is a British Labour Co-operative Party politician.
+Janet Anne Royall, Baroness Royall of Blaisdon (born 20 August 1955), is a British Labour Co-operative Party politician.
 A former secretary and adviser to Neil Kinnock, Royall was appointed to the House of Lords in 2004 after having stood unsuccessfully to be MEP for The Cotswolds, and to be MP for Ipswich and Ogmore.
 She also stood to be a member of Gloucestershire County Council.

 From October 2008, she was Leader of the House of Lords for the last eighteen months of Gordon Brown's premiership.

 Royall was Principal of Somerville College, Oxford from August 2017 until October 2025 and was a candidate in the 2024 University of Oxford Chancellor election.
 She was succeeded by Catherine Royle in October 2025.
+She is the current Chair of the Association of Leading Visitor Attractions.

 Education and early political career

 Royall grew up in Gloucestershire in Hucclecote and Newnham on Severn and was educated at the Royal Forest of Dean Grammar School and Westfield College, London, where she gained a 2.2 (BA) degree in Modern Languages (Spanish and French) in 1977.

 Royall's first job after graduating was importing flowers from Colombia and she also trained as a secretary.
 Royall was a secretary and adviser to Neil Kinnock, the leader of the Labour Party, in the 1980s, and she has remained a close ally of his ever since.
 She is reputed to have bought the infamous donkey jacket worn by former leader Michael Foot for his Rembrance Day appearance at the Cenotaph in 1982.

 In 1984, Royall stood to be MEP for The Cotswolds, finishing third with 20.7% of the vote.
 She sought selection as Labour's candidate for Ipswich in a 2001 by-election, losing to Chris Mole; and for Ogmore in a 2002 by-election, losing to Huw Irranca-Davies.
 In 2003 she became head of the European Commission office in Wales; her appointment was criticised at the time as "an inappropriate political appointment" by Hans-Gert Pöttering.
 The head of the EU's offices in the UK, Jim Dougal, told BBC Wales that the appointment was above board and that proper procedures were followed at every stage.
 Royall did not respond to the demands for her resignation and turned down all requests for interviews.